nminoru/pib/README.md

 Loading
 =======

-First, load some modules which pib.ko is depenent on.
+First, load some modules which pib.ko is dependent on.

     # /etc/rc.d/init.d/rdma start